What is Sleep Anpea?

 3 = high chance of dozing or sleeping

-Dr Suzanne is the first port of call to assess your risks of sleep apnea.
+After your self scoring, Dr Suzanne should be your first port of call to assess your risks of sleep apnea.
 She works closely with an Ear Nose Throat specialists in Melbourne Sleep Centre and will refer to them if she suspects sleep apnea, therefore a sleep test may be advisable.
 This is nothing at all to worry about people, no wires or monitors and it is done in the comfort of your own bed.
 After the test Suzanne will liaise with the ENT specialist to discuss the outcomes and treatment.
 It may involve:

 - Cpap machine